Great news: Abdominoplasty (“tummy tuck”) has been

 Common abdominoplasty variants are shown in the diagram.

-For young mums who have had their first, second, or even third child, the tummy area can be a source of discomfort.
-Post-pregnancy tummies come in all shapes and sizes, but some women are left with weak muscles and loose skin around their bellies after giving birth.
+For young mums who have had their first, second, or even third child, the abdominal area can be a source of discomfort.
+Post-pregnancy abdomens come in all shapes and sizes, but some women are left with weak muscles and loose skin around their bellies after giving birth.
 Some women also experience abdominal and back pain after pregnancy due to abdominal muscle separation, a condition called 'rectus diastasis'.

-If you're experiencing pain, discomfort, or urinary issues post-pregnancy, a consultation with Pure Aesthetics will assess if abdominoplasty can rectify these problems.
+If you're experiencing pain, discomfort, or urinary issues post-pregnancy, a consultation at Pure Aesthetics will assess if abdominoplasty can rectify these problems.
 The announcement that Medicare is now available to mums suffering from long-term postpartum pain means that help is now more accessible than ever before.

 To find out more about abdominoplasties and tummy tucks, call us today on 02 9252 9262.

-Medicare aid for this procedure is reserved for patients who have abdominal muscle separation of more than 3 cm, who are experiencing moderate pain or discomfort in their tummy and/or lower back pain or have urinary symptoms.
-You must have tried non-surgical treatment such as physiotherapy with no substantial improvement, and you must not have been pregnant within the past 12 months.
+Medicare aid for this procedure is reserved for patients who have abdominal muscle separation of more than 3 cm, who are experiencing moderate pain or discomfort in their abdomen and/or lower back pain or have urinary symptoms.
+You must have first tried non-surgical treatment such as physiotherapy with no substantial improvement, and you must not have been pregnant within the past 12 months.

 To find out more about your eligibility, call us today on 02 9252 9262.